InteractiveAdvertisingBureau/USPrivacy/CCPA/OpenRTB Extension for USPrivacy.md

 }
 ```

-A Digital Property has determined that U.S. Privacy does not apply to the transaction and is signaling this using version 1 of the U.S. Privacy string specification.
+A digital property has determined that US Privacy does not apply to the transaction and is signaling this using version 1 of the US Privacy string specification.
 (1---)

 ```
 {